 Determining which designated official from Campus Safety assists with Emergency Notifications is based on availability during a 24 hour cycle.
 Campus Safety maintains designated individuals throughout each 24 hour cycle who are trained in determining the need for issuing alerts.
-These designated officials are the Assistant Vice President of Campus Safety, the Emergency Services Manager, and the on-duty Captain, Lieutenant, or Watch Commander.
+These designated officials are the Assistant Vice President of Campus Safety, and the on-duty Captain, Lieutenant, or Watch Commander.